ingmar424242/hs/README.md

 # goal
-* improve subtitle translation of source.ogg
+* improve subtitle translation of source.m4a

 # sprint
-* edit text in subtitle.srt
+* edit text in source.srt